-LOVE SONG DEDICATIONS | NEWFM
+LOVE SONGS & DEDICATIONS | NEWFM

-Love Songs & Dedications with Casanova
+Love Songs & Dedications with Casanova.

 Steve from The NOVOS spent time holidaying in Venice, during Christmas of 2016.
 It was there that he was captivated by a man he saw each night in a hotel bar, surrounded by loving admirers.
 Puzzled, Steve approached the man and spoke with him, only to discover that he was a local radio DJ who possessed the secrets of love.